Anjanaa03/WalmartsalesAnalysis/README.md

 8. Which branch sold more products than average product sold?
 9. What is the most common product line by gender?
 12. What is the average rating of each product line?

-### Sales

-1. Number of sales made in each time of the day per weekday
-2. Which of the customer types brings the most revenue?
-3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
-4. Which customer type pays the most in VAT?

-### Customer

-1. How many unique customer types does the data have?
-2. How many unique payment methods does the data have?
-3. What is the most common customer type?
-4. Which customer type buys the most?
-5. What is the gender of most of the customers?
-6. What is the gender distribution per branch?
-7. Which time of the day do customers give most ratings?
-8. Which time of the day do customers give most ratings per branch?
-9. Which day fo the week has the best avg ratings?
-10. Which day of the week has the best average ratings per branch?

 ## Revenue And Profit Calculations